wrist mechanics online course featured image

 A steeper swing causes your club to follow an inside path through contact, with the clubface open to the line.
 The combination starts your ball left of the target and fades right towards the intended target.

-Using the HackMotion wrist sensor, I manage to gauge how much extension I create throughout the swing.
-When I hit a fade, I tend to over extend my wrists prior to impact, before extending them through impact.
+Using the HackMotion wrist sensor, gauge how much extension you create throughout the swing.
+When I hit a fade, I tend to over-extend my wrists prior to impact, before extending them through impact.

 You can use the sensor to develop greater clubface control leading into impact, ensuring you deliver the correct path and clubface angle for a fade.